Beau van Erven Dorens

 Beau van Erven Dorens (Haarlem, 24 December 1970) is a Dutch television presenter, actor and voice actor.
-He is known for presenting many television programs, including Deal or No Deal, RTL Boulevard, Het Zesde Zintuig and Beau Five Days Inside.
+He is known for presenting many television programs, including the talk show Beau and the interview show Casa di Beau.
+He also presented Deal or No Deal, RTL Boulevard, Het Zesde Zintuig and Beau Five Days Inside.

 Career

 Van Erven Dorens played roles in episodes of several television series, including Goede tijden, slechte tijden (in 1997), Gooische vrouwen (in 2005 and 2006), Dokter Tinus (in 2013) and Bagels & Bubbels (in 2015).
 In 2001, he played the role of Fraser in the film I Love You Too.
-The film was a success at the box office and became the first film to receive the Golden Film award, which is awarded to films from the Netherlands once they have sold 100,000 tickets.
+The film was a success at the box office and became the first film to receive the Golden Film award, which is awarded to films from the Netherlands once they have sold 100,000 tickets (75,000 tickets at the time).

 In 2008 and 2009, he starred as team captain in the television game show Ik hou van Holland for three seasons.
 He also appeared as contestant on the show in 2012 and 2015.

 In 2009, he presented Hole in the wall, the Dutch adaptation of the Japanese television show Brain Wall, together with Gerard Joling.
 From August 2009 till April 2010 he was also one of the presenters of the Dutch adaptation of the Argentine television show Caiga Quien Caiga (CQC).
 He presented the show alongside Pieter Jouke and Daan Nieber.
 Unlike adaptations in many other countries, the Dutch adaptation of CQC was not very successful.
 In 2010, he also presented De Zaterdagavondshow met Marc-Marie & Beau (Dutch for The Saturday Night Show with Marc-Marie & Beau) with Marc-Marie Huijbregts which also wasn't very successful; only four episodes were broadcast.
 The year was further marked by the death of his friend Antonie Kamerling who committed suicide at the age of 44.

 Van Erven Dorens was the narrator in the 2014 edition of The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
 Van Erven Dorens and Jeroen van Koningsbrugge presented the 2016 edition of De Nationale IQ Test.

 In 2018, Van Erven Dorens won the Gouden Televizier-Ring award for the television show Beau Five Days Inside.
 That year he also won the Zilveren Televizier-Ster for best presenter.
 In 2019, he won the Televizier-Ster award for best presenter.